alibaba/pipcook/docs/tutorials/machine-learning-overview.md

 }
 ```

-Next, we use the plugin "@pipcook/plugins-image-data-process" to resize the image to 28x28 in our dataset, which is required for next step.
+Next, we use the plugin "@pipcook/plugins-image-data-process" to resize the image to 28x28 in our dataset, which is required for the next step.

 ```js
 {